jdidion/atropos/doc/recipes.rst

 -------------------------

 * How to detect adapters
-* Use cutadapt for quality-trimming only
+* Use atropos for quality-trimming only
 * Use it for minimum/maximum length filtering
 * Use it for conversion to FASTQ